Best mobile phones for seniors in Australia

 Choosing the right mobile phones for older adults isn’t the same process as recommending feature phones or smartphones for other adults.
 For starters, we favour easy-to-use mobile phones over more complicated options, which is why feature phones are more prominent picks than smartphones.

-We’ve ignored any handset that only supports 3G as it’s set to be phased out in 2024, which means 4G is a minimum, though 5G support is a nice addition.
+We’ve ignored any handset that only supports 3G as it is being phased out, which means 4G is a minimum, though 5G support is a nice addition.
 More important is the inclusion of physical buttons, loudspeakers, and built-in accessibility features that make using the phone easier for people who are visually impaired or hard of hearing (including hearing aid compatibility).

 Standby battery life is important, as is the option for removable batteries and an included charging cradle to simplify recharging.
 Other nice-to-have features include fall detection, GPS locational tracking, a dedicated emergency button, and simplified call controls.